Noleli/trop-analysis/treeviz/bugs.md

 - clicking on a graph bar should show individual p'sukim within that perek
     - if there are fewer than N psukim total, show all of them regardless of which is clicked
 - 10 commandments
-- click affordance, something on hover x hebrew axis labels
+x click affordance, something on hover x hebrew axis labels
 - y axis label